-But eating too much fast food or always choosing high-fat, high-calorie menu items can drag a person's body down.
+But eating too much fast food or choosing high-fat, high-calorie menu items can drag a person's body down.
 The most obvious problem is weight gain.
-But because the food we eat affects how our bodies function, eating the right (or wrong) foods can influence any number of things:
+But because the food we eat affects how our bodies work, eating the right (or wrong) foods can affect things like:

 Eating on the Go

-It's easier than you think to make good choices at a fast-food restaurant, the mall, or even the school cafeteria.
+It's pretty easy to make good choices at a fast-food restaurant, the mall, or even the school cafeteria.
 Most cafeterias and fast-food places offer healthy choices that are also tasty, like grilled chicken or salads.
-Be mindful of portion sizes and high fat add-ons, like dressings, sauces or cheese.
+Keep an eye on portion sizes and high fat add-ons, like dressings, sauces, or cheese.

-Most restaurant portions are way larger than the average serving of food at home.
+Most restaurant portions are much bigger than the average food serving at home.
 Ask for half portions, share an entrée with a friend, or take half of your dish home.

 Ask for sauces and salad dressings on the side and use them sparingly.